Cyace84/tip4/src/pages/usageAndDeployment/deployingCollection.md

 In order to deploy a contract using the `everscale-inpage-provider` tool we need the target contracts code and tvc.

-Copy the build folder generated by the mentioned build command into the scripts folder of your project that using the `everscale-inpage-provider`.
+Copy the build folder generated by the mentioned build command into the scripts folder of your `everscale-inpage-provider` project.

 ## Step 2: Write Deployment Script

 <span  :class="LLdis"  >

-The code sample below written in `TS` will deploy the base collection contract with the help of the `Locklift` tool.
+The code sample below written in `TS` will deploy the `CollectionWithRoyalty` contract with the help of the `Locklift` tool.

 ::: info
 Before we start to write our scripts we need to make sure that there is a file named `01-deploy-base-collection.ts` in the `script` folder in the project root.